 Every outcome has an assessment form with a rubric (next section below).
 Use the form to tally ratings at different levels while you evaluate student work.
 Add brief comments on common strengths and areas for improvement related to the learning outcome.
 Enter this data into the online reporting system (bottom section below).

-Each outcome below is linked to its assessment form as a PDF or DOC file.
+Each outcome below is linked to its assessment form.
 Use the assessment form to tally ratings and jot summary comments for the student work you are assessing.
 Then enter the information into the online reporting system (below).

 A Lawrence graduate should be able to: